November 2023 – 11 March 2025

 We have created for templates sample a new project called (webpage) and created new sub-folder inside project folder called (templates) in which we can put HTML pages, and we have created new file called index.html with below contents:

-Note that {{.Time}} and {{.IP}} tags will be replaced later by values passed from Go code.
+Note that {{.Time}} and {{.IP}} tags will be

 Here main.go file: